EliBCC/software-dolken/README.md

 Next, just right click on the `windows_install.ps1` script in this repository and everything will be installed, if not already detected on your computer.
 If you want to know what the script is doing, open it in a text editor and look at the comments.

+If the above does not run, try to install Scoop manually by writing in the PowerShell command prompt:

+    iex (new-object net.webclient).downloadstring('https://get.scoop.sh')

 ## Building

 From a terminal in the root of this repository, run `make build-mainboard-debug` and if all the tools are installed and available, the modm libraries will be generated, and code compiled.